Shirley91/120-Data-Science-Interview-Questions/predictive-modeling.md

 - Things to look at: N, P, linearly seperable?, features independent?, likely to overfit?, speed, performance, memory usage
 - Logistic Regression
   - features roughly linear, problem roughly linearly separable
+  - can turn most non-linear fetures into linear pretty easily
-  - robust to noise, use l1,l2 regularization for model selection, avoid overfitting
+  - robust to noise, use l1,l2 regularization for model selection, avoid overfitting, low variance
-  - the output come as probabilities
+  - the output can be interpreted as a probability
   - efficient and the computation can be distributed
-  - can be used as a baseline for other algorithms
+  - a simple l2-regularized logistic regression can be used as a baseline for other algorithms
   - (-) can hardly handle categorical features
+  - (-) high bias, tends to underperform when there are multiple or non-linear decision boundaries
+  - (-) not fleible enough to naturally capture more complex relationships
 - Support Vector Machines (SVM)
-  - with a nonlinear kernel, can deal with problems that are not linearly separable
+  - with a nonlinear kernel, can deal with problems that are not linearly separable (many kernels to choose)
+  - good performance with high dimensional dataset, e.g. text classification
+  - high accuracy, not biased by outliers
+  - resistant to overfitting
-  - (-) slow to train, for most industry scale applications, not really efficient
+  - (-) slow to train, for most industry scale applications (large number of features), not really efficient
+  - (-) memory intensive
 - Naive Bayes
-  - computationally efficient when P is large by alleviating the curse of dimensionality
+  - computationally efficient when P is large by alleviating the curse of dimensionality (more features than observations)
   - works surprisingly well for some cases even if the condition doesn’t hold
   - with word frequencies as features, the independence assumption can be seen reasonable.
 So the algorithm can be used in text categorization
+  - faset to train and predict, simple to implement
   - (-) conditional independence of every other feature should be met
+  - (-) can be hampered by irrelevant features
+  - (-) probabilistic estimates are unreliable because of naive assumption
+  - (-) often outperformed by other models
 - Tree Ensembles
+  - do not expect linear features or even features that interact linearly
   - good for large N and large P, can deal with categorical features very well
   - non parametric, so no need to worry about outliers
-  - GBT’s work better but the parameters are harder to tune
-  - RF works out of the box, but usually performs worse than GBT
+  - Gradient Boosted Decision Trees (GBT) usually work better but are harder to get right (more hyperparameters to tune and more prone to overfitting), while Random Forest can almost work 'out of the box', but usually performs worse than GBT
+  - (-) overfitting may occur, hard for interpretation
 - Deep Learning
-  - works well for some classification tasks (e.g. image)
+  - works well for some classification tasks (e.g. image, vedio, text)
   - used to squeeze something out of the problem

 #### 7. What is regularization and where might it be helpful?
 What is an example of using regularization in a model?
+- Regularization is a process of introducting additional information in order to solve an ill-posed problem or to prevent overfitting, including Ridge (shrink the magnitude of coefficients fastly), LASSO (least absolute shrinkage and selection operator, feature selection), and Elastic Net (combination of ridge and lasso).
-- Regularization is useful for reducing variance in the model, meaning avoiding overfitting .
-For example, we can use L1 regularization in Lasso regression to penalize large coefficients.
+- For example, we can use LASSO (l1) regularization in LASSO regression to penalize large coefficients.

 #### 8. Why might it be preferable to include fewer predictors over many?
-- When we add irrelevant features, it increases model's tendency to overfit because those features introduce more noise.
+- When we add irrelevant features, it increases model's tendency to overfit because those features introduce more noise and the model will not do well with new data points.
 When two variables are correlated, they might be harder to interpret in case of regression, etc.
+- Using too many features means getting more data, while it is not always possible to get all the data, so missing/sparse data can be very dangerous for the model performance.
 - curse of dimensionality
 - adding random noise makes the model more complicated but useless
 - computational cost
-- Ask someone for more details.
+- Methods to avoid the problem: reduce the number of features by manually selecting only required features or using a medel selection algorithm; use regularization (LASSO).

 #### 9. Given training data on tweets and their retweets, how would you predict the number of retweets of a given tweet after 7 days after only observing 2 days worth of data?
 - Build a time series model with the training data with a seven day cycle and then use that for a new data with only 2 days data.